Memory of the water performance

 Nicholas Boorman & Jude O’Dwyer

-Kessa said: “It was impressive how much depth they conveyed in such a short performance, especially considering they had just eight weeks to prepare,”
+Kessa Asquith, who attended the 40-minute performance, said: “It was impressive how much depth they conveyed in such a short performance, especially considering they had just eight weeks to prepare,”

 “You could really tell they thought deeply about their characters… The relationships felt real.”

 This performance was more than just an assessment to the cast.
-O’Dwyer emphasised that, “This is one of the last chances we’ll get to showcase everything we’ve learned.”
+O’Dwyer stressed: “This is one of the last chances we’ll get to showcase everything we’ve learned.

 For more information on shows at The New Adelphi Theatre – click here